thisisobate/kyverno-website/src/content/docs/policies/other-cel/check-env-vars/check-env-vars.md

 ---
-title: "Check Environment Variables in CEL expressions"
+title: 'Check Environment Variables in CEL expressions'
 category: Other in CEL
 version:
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Environment variables control many aspects of a container's execution and are often the source of many different configuration settings.
 Being able to ensure that the value of a specific environment variable either is or is not set to a specific string is useful to maintain such controls.
 This policy checks every container to ensure that if the `DISABLE_OPA` environment variable is defined, it must not be set to a value of `"true"`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other-cel/check-env-vars/check-env-vars.yaml" target="-blank">/other-cel/check-env-vars/check-env-vars.yaml</a>

 ```yaml